jlab-sensing/wadar/RadarCaptures/README.md

 # Radar Captures

 This directory contains directions on how to access the server required containing radar captures taken by the Chipotle UWB.
 Follow the instructions below to access and transfer files.

-It's a resource for researchers and developers interested in our work.
+If you are not added to the HARE-Lab data server, please use the backup repository at [wadar-database](https://github.com/jlab-sensing/wadar-database).

 SSH Access
 ----------